 We utilize several financial metrics, including net revenues, gross profit margin, segment operating income, end-of-period backlog, book-to-bill ratio, inventory turnover, change in average selling prices, net cash and short-term investments (debt), and free cash generation to evaluate the performance and assess the future direction of our business.
 (See further discussion in "Financial Metrics" and "Financial Condition, Liquidity, and Capital Resources.")
-Net revenues in the fourth fiscal quarter of 2015 were relatively flat
+Net revenues in the fourth fiscal quarter of 2016 decreased versus the prior gear quarter.
+Net revenues for 2016 increased versus 2015 and operating results improved.
+Continued strong orders resulted in an increase in many key financial metrics compared to the prior quarter and the fourth fiscal quarter of 2015.

-Net revenues for the year ended December 31, 2015 were \$2.300 billion, compared to net revenues of \$2.493 billion and \$2.371 billion for the years ended December 31, 2014 and 2013, respectively.
-The net loss attributable to Vishay stockholders for the year ended December 31, 2015 was \$108.5 million, or \$0.73 per share, compared to net earnings attributable to Vishay stockholders of \$117.6 million, or \$0.77 per diluted share, and \$123.0 million, or \$0.81 per diluted share, for the years ended December 31, 2014 and 2013, respectively.
+Net revenues for the year ended December 31, 2016 were \$2.323 billion, compared to net revenues of \$2.300 billion and \$2.493 billion for the years ended December 31, 2015 and 2014, respectively.
+Net earnings attributable to Vishay stockholders for the year ended December 31, 2016 were \$48.8 million, or \$0.32 per diluted share, compared to net loss attributable to Vishay stockholders of \$108.5 million, or \$0.73 per share for the year ended December 31, 2015, and net earnings attributable to Vishay stockholders of \$117.6 million, or \$0.77 per diluted share, for the year ended December 31, 2014.

-The results of operations for the years ended December 31, 2015, 2014, and 2013 include items affecting comparability as listed in the reconciliation below.
-The reconciliation below includes certain financial measures which are not recognized in accordance with GAAP, including adjusted net earnings and adjusted earnings per share.
-These non-GAAP measures should not be viewed as an alternative to GAAP measures of performance.
-Non-GAAP measures such as adjusted net earnings and adjusted earnings per share do not have uniform definitions.
+We define adjusted net earnings as net earnings determined in accordance with GAAP adjusted for various items that management believes are not indicative of the intrinsic operating performance of our business.
+We define free cash as the cash flows generated from continuing operations less capital expenditures plus net proceeds from the sale of property and equipment.
+The reconciliations below include certain financial measures which are not recognized in accordance with GAAP, including adjusted net earnings, adjusted earnings per share, and free cash.
+These non-GAAP measures should not be viewed as alternatives to GAAP measures of performance or liquidity.
+Non-GAAP measures such as adjusted net earnings, adjusted earnings per share, and free cash do not have uniform definitions.
 These measures, as calculated by Vishay, may not be comparable to similarly titled measures used by other companies.
-Management believes that these measures are meaningful because they provide insight with respect to our intrinsic operating results.
-Reconciling items to arrive at adjusted net earnings represent significant charges or credits that are important to understanding our intrinsic operations.
+Management believes that adjusted net earnings and adjusted earnings per share are meaningful because they provide insight with respect to our intrinsic operating results.
+Management believes that free cash is a meaningful measure of our ability to fund acquisitions, repay debt, and otherwise enhance stockholder value through stock repurchases or dividends.

+Net earnings (loss) attributable to Vishay stockholders for the years ended December 31, 2016, 2015, and 2014 include items affecting comparability.
 The items affecting comparability are (in thousands, except per share amounts):